Publications for Young Writers

 An international online youth literary magazine run by teens.
 Youth ages 12-22 are welcome to submit poetry, prose, creative nonfiction, opinion articles, and cross-genre works - with a special emphasis on writing for catharsis as a way to break the stigma around mental health discussion.

-Young Voices is a section of Chautauqua that celebrates young writers aged 12 to 18.
+Young Voices is a section of Chautauqua that celebrates young writers in middle and high school.
 Essays, fiction, and poetry should be submitted by a teacher, mentor, or parent.
-Submissions are accepted Feb 15 - Apr 15 and Aug 15 - Nov 15.
-Each issue has a theme which writers are asked to consider.
+Submissions are accepted Feb 1 - Apr 1 and Sept 1 - Nov 1.
+Each issue has a theme that writers are asked to consider.

-An online publication of poetry, fiction, non-fiction, artwork, and cross genre works for writers and artists 13-19 years old from around the world.
+An online publication of poetry, fiction, non-fiction, artwork, and cross-genre works for writers and artists 13-19 years old from around the world.
 Currently accepting submissions for their first issue.
+[No activity since 2020.
+Sent a note 6/14; 7/3 last call.]

 For exemplary history essays written by high school students.